prakharcode/ETL-airflow/README.md

 # Task wise

-1. **Write a script that imports data into an SQL database**
+1. **Writing a script that imports data into an SQL database**

-This was a fairly easy part of the process, it was done by fetching the content from the web using [requests]() library.
+This is a fairly easy part of the process, it was done by fetching the content from the web using [requests]() library.
 The fetched file was then parsed using [pandas]() and uploaded to [postgreSQL]() as a chunk.

 This whole pipeline is broken down into small modular and reusable Extract - Load pairs which can be instantiated at runtime.

 > The Extract-Load part is highly modular and extensible and since the entire code supports chunking at its core it's highly reliable when given big volumes of data.

-2. **Filter the data using SQL only to the relevant pieces**
+2. **Filtering the data using SQL only to the relevant pieces**

 For this part, I already have German - city and station data in the Postgres DB.
 I employ cross join here, to map each station against each city and then filter lat and longitude according to the given condition and then load it to the ```city_stations``` table.